 If an auto dealer sustains a major data breach and that data is made public, it could be devastating, as customers could simply go to another, less “risky” dealer in town for the same make and model of vehicle they want.

-If auto dealerships are not fully compliant following December 9, they stand to face a potential fine of $50,000 per infraction.
+If auto dealerships are not fully compliant following the June deadline, they stand to face a potential fine of $50,000 per infraction.
 So, what are the requirements dealerships must follow to ensure they remain compliant with the updated rules?

 What Are the Requirements for Dealerships?